-Jamestown Speedway in Jamestown, North Dakotra rejoined the Tour several years ago as the opening night track for the series.
-This year it will have opening night once again as Jamestown made the decision over the winter to switch to IMCA sanctioning.
-When this long standing event started 28 years ago, Jamestown was one of the three charter tracks to join the Tour.
+Jamestown Speedway in Jamestown, North Dakota rejoined the Tour several years ago as the opening night track for the series.
+This year it will have opening night once again.
+When this long standing event started all those years ago, Jamestown was one of the three charter tracks to join the Tour.
 Jamestown itself is a city of 15,000 residents surrounded by an economy dominated by agriculture.
 The track is located on the Stutsman County Fairgrounds and has always been a driver and fan favorite as its ¼ mile high banked configuration produces multi groove action.
 The grandstand holds 3,000 fans and the pit area can service over 300 cars.
 IMCA.TV will provide flag-to-flag coverage.

 TECHNICAL INFO: Gear selection for Jamestown will be a question for this first year with the Hoosier tire.
 The Wissota Modifieds run a quick change rear end with a taller tire so their info may be incorrect.
 Shawn Strand ran his IMCA car in Jamestown last spring for a test session and he said “a 6.00 gear will be good for most racers.”
 Veteran driver Marlyn Seidler agreed with Strand’s assessment, but he said “6.00 may be a bit short for some,” so it may be good to bring along a set of deeper gears.

 Nodak Speedway is in Minot, ND (170 or so miles Northwest from Jamestown).
-In a very short time Minot has rebuilt itself after the devastating flood of 2011.
-Rebuilt and ready to go, Minot is a bustling city of 45,000 that has grown due to nearby oil activity.
-The track is a 3/8 mile high banked clay oval that is run by the Nodak Race Club—the oldest club-run racing organization in the US.
-Minot is one of the original Tour tracks that started in 1990.
+Minot is a bustling city of 45,000 that has grown due to nearby oil activity.
+The track is a 3/8 mile high banked clay oval that is run by the Nodak Race Club — the oldest club-run racing organization in the United States.
+Minot is also one of the original Tour tracks that started in 1990.
 The state of the art $15 million grandstand on the North Dakota State Fairgrounds seats 6,500 and the pit area has room for over 300 cars.
 IMCA.TV will be showing this event on worldwide TV.

 TECHNICAL INFO: MINOT, ND is a big, wide, high banked 3/8 mile clay oval that is typically “farmed” whenever the track becomes dry.
 For you racers who have not seen this practice, it’s basically a track preparation procedure in which they open up the track with farm type drills, water and then pack in rapid order with a larger amount of equipment.
 This allows for better racing and less “follow the leader” next to the guardrail type events.
 The gear ratio most racers will pick to come off the trailer with is 5.43.
 However, some racers with stout engine programs might opt for a 5.67 and I’ve seen 5.29’s a time or two.